zxphyrx/highway/app/views/advanced/submitting.md

 ## Next steps

-If you get approved, you'll get an HCB card grant in your email within 24 hours!
+If you get approved, you'll get an HCB card grant in your email within 12 hours!

-**If it gets rejected, you'll have to wait 1 week before being re-reviewed.
-DO NOT FILL OUT A NEW FORM**
+**If it gets rejected, you may have to wait up to 1 week before being re-reviewed**

-You'll get 50% of the points your project is worth when you ship the design!

 ---